jengerred/Budget-App.github.io/README.md

 # Budget-App.github.io
 simple budget app
-No TUTORIAL for this!
-I coded this completely myself!

 ## Description:
 I created a page that is a simple budget form.
 It takes the input and prints the results onto the browser.
 No tutorial needed!
 This was a great project for working with input, output and getting the sum as the result.
 It is very easy to use.

 ## How to Run:
 Open the page and input amounts as you see fit.